drixpyyy/icuda/README.md

 4. Extract the folder.
 Go into the `bin` folder and run `gcc.exe`(or whatever the fuck the main file looks like in the folder) should take less than half a second for it to setup then to make sure its installed open a cmd and type gcc -v and if you see a bunch of random bullshit and not an error its downloaded

 #### 2. Compile iCUDA
-Once you have the `icuda.c` file and GCC ready, run the following command in your terminal compile into the DLL:
+Once you have the `icuda.c` file and GCC ready, run

 ```bash
 gcc -shared -o icuda.dll icuda.c -O3 -mavx2 -mfma -static